-The pre-medicine/pre-health tracks designed by the College of Arts and Sciences and the School of Biological Sciences assist students following a traditional path toward ultimately earning a professional degree in a medical or health care field.
-Most students first earn a bachelor's degree, followed by training in a professional program such as a four-year medical or dental school.
+The pre-medicine/pre-health tracks designed by the College of Arts and Sciences and the School of Biological and Chemical Sciences assist students following a traditional path toward ultimately earning a professional degree in a medical or health care field.
+Most students first earn a bachelor's degree, followed by training in a professional program such as a four-year medical or dental school or a master's degree program.
 These tracks are distinctly different from the unique six-year programs offered by UMKC in and described elsewhere in this catalog.
 For information about dentistry please see the UMKC Dental Program in the Graduate Catalog.

 Some of the pre-professional programs in health care include:

 - Pre-Dental Hygiene